Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

 We present technical lags and their delta between time points in Table~\ref{tab:techlags}.
-We plot diagrams in Figure~\ref{fig:lagchange} to reflect how different projects increase/decrease their technical lag between the three time points.
-The first surprising fact we notice is that the technical lag of approximately one-third (216/613) of projects is already decreasing between $T_0-90$ and $T_0$, even if technical lag generally increases over time~\cite{DBLP:journals/smr/ZeroualiMGDCR19, DBLP:conf/icsm/DecanMC18}.
+We plot diagrams in Figure~\ref{fig:lagchange} to reflect how different projects increase/decrease their technical lag from $T_0-90$ to $T_0+90$.
+The first surprising fact we notice is that the technical lag of approximately one-third (216/613) of projects is already decreasing between $T_0-90$ and $T_0$, even if technical lag tends to increase over time~\cite{DBLP:journals/smr/ZeroualiMGDCR19, DBLP:conf/icsm/DecanMC18}.
 This indicates that these projects are already taking a proactive dependency update strategy even before adopting Dependabot.
-On the other hand, for about half (303/613) of the projects, the technical lag increases prior to Dependabot adoption and 94 keep the technical lag unchanged at zero (i.e., all dependencies are up-to-date).
-For all projects, the mean and median technical lag at $T_0-90$ are 73.68 days and 16.27 days, respectively; they decrease at $T_0$ to 48.99 days and 13.96 days, respectively; at $T_0$, 159 (25.9\%) of the 613 projects have already achieved a zero technical lag.
-Despite numerical differences, both decrease and increase are not statistically significant between $T_0-90$ and $T_0$ using one-tailed Wilcoxon signed-rank tests.
+On the other hand, for about half (303/613) of the projects, the technical lag increases prior to Dependabot adoption, and 94 projects keep the technical lag unchanged.
+For all projects, the mean and median technical lag at $T_0-90$ is 73.68 and 16.27 days, respectively; they decrease at $T_0$ to 48.99 and 13.96 days, respectively; at $T_0$, 159 (25.9\%) of the 613 projects have already achieved a zero technical lag.

-Between $T_0$ and $T_0 + 90$, projects lower their technical lag further from a mean of 48.99 days and a median of 13.96 days to a mean of 25.38 days and a median of 3.62 days.
-The decrease is statistically significant using a one-tailed Wilcoxon signed-rank test ($p < 0.001$).
-Among the 303 projects with increasing technical lag between $T_0-90$ and $T_0$, about two-thirds (220) of them see a decrease after adopting Dependabot; among the 216 projects with decreasing technical lag, nearly half (94) of them see a decrease.
-More than one-third (219, 35.7\%) of projects achieves completely zero technical lag 90 days after Dependabot adoption.
+Between $T_0$ and $T_0 + 90$, projects lower their technical lag even further from a mean of 48.99 days and a median of 13.96 days to a mean of 25.38 days and a median of 3.62 days.
+Among the 303 projects with an increasing technical lag between $T_0-90$ and $T_0$, about two-thirds (220) of them see a decrease after adopting Dependabot; among the 216 projects with decreasing technical lag, nearly half (94) of them see a decrease.
+More than one-third (219, 35.7\%) of projects achieve completely zero technical lag 90 days after Dependabot adoption.
 Although there are still some increases, the magnitude is much smaller (e.g., 75\% quantile of only $+1.75$ days between $T_0$ and $T_0+90$ compared with 75\% quantile of $+14.37$ days between $T_0-90$ and $T_0$).
-Various limitations aside, Dependabot does help in keeping dependencies up to date.